 - Thank the interviewer in person and then follow up with a thank you note.

-Follow through with your agreement with the site by arriving on time on your scheduled days and communicating if you need to change your schedule.
 When you are on site or engaging in any communication with an organization, you are representing Stockton University.
+Professionalism is required.

 If at any time you do not complete your internship hours for 2 weeks or more or if you are experiencing any problems at your site or with your schedule, please notify Elyse Matthews.

 Questions & Contact